 - Let admissions officers feel you are a passionate person who loves learning.

 - Don’t answer prompts too seriously.
 Imagine you are writing a new post for your blog.
 Be sincere and use hooks to attract the reader’s attention.

-- Give a chance to understand from your apps what you are and what you are interested in.
+- Give a chance to understand from your essay who you are and what you are interested in.

 - Write in your University of Chicago essay about how your life will change in case your application is approved.

 In 2020, the Uchicago offers its applicants 7 options for the extended to choose from.
 Check them out.

 1. Who does Sally sell her seashells to?
 How much wood can a woodchuck really chuck if a woodchuck could chuck wood?
 Pick a favorite tongue twister (either originally in English or translated from another language) and consider a resolution to its conundrum using the method of your choice.
 Math, philosophy, linguistics... it's all up to you (or your woodchuck).

 2. What can actually be divided by zero?